Face masks mandatory until 12.01 am, Monday 17 May 2021. Please read our special conditions of entry before visiting us.

-- readers and visitors who do not comply with physical distancing measures may be asked to leave by Library staff or security
+- readers and visitors who do not comply with required conditions of entry may be asked to leave by Library staff or security;

 - aggressive and abusive behaviour will not be tolerated — read our Reader and Visitor Code of Conduct Policy statement below.

 This document outlines the behaviour that the Library expects from its readers and visitors in all public spaces, both onsite and online.
 It is related to the Library’s policy on the Use of the State Library under Library Regulation 2018, Part 3, which outlines the use of libraries and library material and allows for the exclusion of those who breach the Regulation throughout the Library’s premises.

 The Library aims to enable full and active participation in and access to its collections, services, programs and workspaces by the whole community including people with disability, people who are culturally and linguistically diverse and people with children in prams.
 Exemptions to restrictions outlined in this policy will be given to individuals who present medical certification of any special circumstances.

 Readers and visitors to the State Library both onsite and online as well as Library staff.